 - A Daily List – One thing I do daily is to make a list of a few things that I am especially grateful for that particular day.
 Whether little things like my garden or the dishwasher to big things like my children and wonderful husband, I’ve found that this does help to keep the focus on the many blessings in my life.
 When done first thing in the morning, this sets the tone for the day and helps me stay positive and cheerful.

-- Acts of Kindness– Doing a small, unnoticed good deed each day can help boost the natural tendency to be grateful and look for the good in any situation.
+- Acts of Kindness – Doing a small, unnoticed good deed each day can help boost the natural tendency to be grateful and look for the good in any situation.
+This could be volunteering at a soup kitchen, donating to a homeless shelter, or making a meal for someone going through a difficult time.

 As Martha Washington said: